 Taken from Google Maps.
 Arriving at the Eltham Gateway roundabout ‘feels like coming home’ to many Eltham and Nillumbik residents.

 After crossing the bridge over the Diamond Creek (one lane each way) and heading towards the roundabout, within 50-60 metres you will be faced with a choice of eight lanes, three of which will head towards Lower Plenty and the other five will head up the hill to Doncaster.
-Two of those five (the bus lane and the lane to a small dirt road) will quickly disappear leaving three lanes that will become two at the Fitzsimons Lane bridge.
+Two of those five (the bus lane, which has been added since the plans were initially released to the public, and the lane to a small dirt road) will quickly disappear leaving three lanes that will become two at the Fitzsimons Lane bridge.

 This Doncaster intersection is 10 lanes wide at these traffic lights, 4 lanes departing the lights and 6 going in the opposite direction.
 The new intersection at the Eltham Gateway will be 11 lanes wide outside Eltham Lower Park, 8 lanes departing the lights and 3 going in the opposite direction.
 As with the intersection pictured, there will be no room to plant trees in the central reservation.